ulfk/dotnet-ai-workshop/instructions/8_Realtime.md

 # Realtime

 > [!TIP]
-> **This chapter uses an OpenAI-specific feature and cannot currently be done using Ollama**.
+> **This chapter uses an OpenAI-specific feature and cannot currently be done using Ollama or GitHub Models**.
 If you don't have access to OpenAI or Azure OpenAI, you'll need either to pair-program with someone who does, or skip this chapter and try out some of the more advanced exercises from other chapters instead.
+It's possible that GitHub Models might add support for realtime models in the future, but at the time of writing that's not included in its model catalog.

 **Realtime** is a relatively recent step forwards in capabilities, currently limited to OpenAI and Azure OpenAI.
 It's all about producing **low-latency multi-modal interaction**, so that users can speak instead of type, and get reactions at near-human speeds.